 - 1288.
 PHBA will recognize annually the Amateur Walk-Trot Honor Roll horse, earning the most amateur walk-trot points in one calendar year in each of the Stock Type and Pleasure Type division classes. - 1289.
 At such time as the amateur and horse meets the point requirements for this award, a proper award shall be prepared and present to the amateur at the next PHBA National Convention. - 1290.
 First place will be given to the high point amateur and horse earning a minimum of ten (10) points in each amateur walk-trot event. - 1291.
 Second place will be given to the reserve high point amateur and horse earning a minimum of ten (10) points in each amateur walk-trot event. - 1292.
-The Top Ten in each walk-trot amateur class shall be given honorable mention in the Amateur Issue of Palomino Horses Magazine and/or the PHBA website.
+The Top Ten in each walk-trot amateur class shall be given honorable mention on the PHBA website.